 Kayaking Tour in the Mangroves

 As you kayak through the old fisherman’s tunnels, the “forest trails” of the mangrove forest, these tunnels connect the patches of open water.
 Along the way, the guide shares fascinating information about this unique area and the animals that inhabit it.
-You also paddle across a stretch of Lac Bay, where you learn about the seagrass and the queen conch (known as karkó in Papiamentu) responsible for maintaining the grass in good condition.
+You also paddle across a stretch of Lac Bay, where you learn about the seagrass and the queen conch (karkó in Papiamentu) responsible for maintaining the grass in good condition.
 The seagrass serves as a food source for the sea turtles.

 Snorkeling During the Mangrove Tour